Agronomic portal Agronom.info

 Planting Currants: When, Where, and How to Plant Currant Seedlings

-Currants are one of those crops that seem simple only at first glance.
-Plant a bush, water it, and wait for the harvest.
-But in practice, everything depends on the first steps: whether the plant will take root, how quickly it will begin to bear fruit, and whether it will produce large, sweet berries or turn into a weak, disease-prone bush.
+Currant is one of those crops that seem simple only at first glance.
+You plant a bush, water it, and wait for the harvest.
+But in practice, everything depends on the very first steps: whether the plant will take root, how quickly it will begin to bear fruit, and whether it will produce large, sweet berries or turn into a weak, disease-prone bush.

-If you are planning to plant currants, it is important to choose high-quality planting material from the very beginning.
-A good seedling is already half the success, especially for a crop that begins forming its future harvest literally from the first season after planting.
+If you are planning to plant currants, it is important to choose high-quality planting material right away — you can view the available options.
+A good seedling is already half the success, especially for a crop that lays the foundation for future yields literally from the first season after planting.

-In this article, we will go through everything step by step: when and how to plant currants, how to choose a healthy seedling, which place in the garden is best for it, and which mistakes most often deprive gardeners of a harvest in the very first year.
+In this article, we will go through everything step by step: when and how to plant currants, how to choose a healthy seedling, what spot in the garden suits it best, and which mistakes most often deprive gardeners of a harvest in the very first year.

 When to plant currants: optimal planting times

-• Southern and Central Russia: both planting periods are possible, but autumn is preferable.
+• Southern and Central Russia: both planting periods are acceptable, but autumn is preferable to save the gardener’s resources.

 Choosing and preparing a seedling